ppy/osu-wiki/news/2025/2025-10-05-vocaloid-mapping-contest-3.md

 ---

 **mimizu** is the second new Featured Artist.
-As one of the forefront artists behind the Kasane Teto revolution of 2025, **mimizu** creates fun, upbeat songs using Kasane Teto, our favorite VOCALOID gremlin.
+As one of the forefront artists behind the Kasane Teto revolution of 2025, **mimizu** creates fun, upbeat songs using Kasane Teto, our favourite VOCALOID gremlin.
 Known for incredibly catchy and fun instrumental arrangements, **mimizu** is no stranger to rhythm gaming.
-Heck, they have a whole song themed around taiko: [Tatakina](https://www.youtube.com/watch?v=DpHt9ys-6I8&feature=youtu.be)!
+Heck, they have a whole song themed around taiko: [Tatakina](https://www.youtube.com/watch?v=DpHt9ys-6I8)!

 **5** new songs are a part of [**mimizu**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/505)!